nestauk/discovery_child_development/discovery_child_development/pipeline/openalex/binary_classifer/README.md

 For the relevant concepts, run the following script:
 `python discovery_child_development/pipeline/openalex/00_openalex_metaflow.py run --production True`

+2. Preprocess the Openalex metadata to retain only English works, remove titles in the EY concept seed list and ensure works returned have abstracts/titles:

+`python discovery_child_development/pipeline/binary_classifier/01_preprocess_openalex.py`

+[IN PROGRESS]
+3. (a) Embedding the text data for the simple classifier using the"all-MiniLM-L6-v2" model:

+`python discovery_child_development/pipeline/binary_classifier/02_embed_openalex_docs_broad.py`

-[IN PROGRESS] 2.
-Embedding the text data
+3. (b) Embedding the text data for the DistilBERT classifier using the "distilbert-base-uncased" model.

-3. Creating the training and validation set.
+4. Creating the training, validation and test set.
+The training set will be used to train the classifier and the validation set will be used to evaluate the performance of the classifier.
+The test set will be used to evaluate the performance of the classifier after it has been trained and validated.

+`python discovery_child_development/pipeline/binary_classifier/03_binary_classifier_training_data.py`

+This script creates 3 training sets with different proportions of relevant and irrelevant works for testing balanced and unbalanced training sets.